Quantum Variables

 Warning

-Currently, concatenations are only supported in function call arguments.
+Currently, concatenations are only supported in function call arguments and control expressions.